 - Extended time on exams

 - Taped versions of exams

 - Exams in alternate forms

 - Exams in a distraction-free environment

 - Alternative methods of demonstrating mastery of course objectives

-- Allow students to tape when necessary
+- Allow student to tape when necessary

-Students requesting certain accommodations must begin by submitting documentation to the Admissions Office.
+Students requesting accommodation must begin by submitting documentation to the Admissions Office.
 Such documentation consists of a report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years.
 The diagnostic report should include specific recommendations for accommodations as well as an explanation as to why each accommodation is recommended.
-If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the College Health Record.
+If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the College Health Form.

-A student seeking accommodations must meet with Mrs. Christine Kiehart, Chair of the Developmental Education Division, at the beginning of each semester to clarify his/her needs.
+A student seeking accommodations must meet with Mrs. Kiehart in Disability Services, Angeli Hall, at the beginning of each semester.
 Students are responsible for securing appropriate documentation and notifying the instructor if accommodations are required.
-A school plan, such as an individualized education plan (IEP), is insufficient documentation.
+A school plan such as an individualized education plan (IEP) is insufficient documentation.
 Accommodations cannot be made for students who do not provide the necessary documentation.
 The final determination for providing appropriate and reasonable accommodations rests with the institution.
+Please note that disability services do not include exemption from participation requirements in courses considered part of the School of Distance Education, including online and hybrid courses.

 All services are arranged individually on an as-needed basis.
 The services may vary from course to course and semester to semester.
 Therefore, students may not automatically be granted each accommodation requested.
 Students should schedule an appointment well in advance of the need for services.
-For more information or to schedule an appointment, please call 570-504-8097.
+For more information, or to schedule an appointment, please call 961-7821.